A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Introduction

 A hypothetical pseudoscalar particle called axion is predicted by the theory related to solving the CP-invariance violation problem in QCD.
 The most important parameter determining the axion properties is the energy scale $f_a$ of the so-called U(1) Peccei-Quinn symmetry violation.
 It determines both the axion mass and the strength of its coupling to fermions and gauge bosons including photons.
 However, in spite of the numerous direct experiments, axions have not been discovered so far.
-Meanwhile, these experiments together with the astrophysical and cosmological limitations leave a rather narrow band for the permissible parameters of invisible axion (e.g. $10^{-6} eV \leqslant m_a \leqslant 10^{-2} eV$~\citep{ref01,ref02}).
-The PQ mechanism, solving the strong CP problem in a very elegant way~\citep{PecceiQuinn1977,PecceiQuinn1977PRD,Wilczek1978,Weinberg1978}, is especially attractive here, since the axion is also a candidate for dark matter~\citep{Preskill1983,Abbott1983,Dine1983,Kawasaki2013,Marsh2016,DiLuzio2020,Sikivie2021}.
+Meanwhile, these experiments together with the astrophysical and cosmological limitations leave a rather narrow band for the permissible parameters of invisible axion (e.g. $10^{-6} eV \leqslant m_a \leqslant 10^{-2} eV$ (see~\citep{ref01,ref02}; Fig.~13 in~\cite{CaputoRaffelt2024}, Fig.~24 in~\cite{OHare2024})).
+The PQ mechanism, solving the strong CP problem in a very elegant way~\citep{PecceiQuinn1977,PecceiQuinn1977PRD,Wilczek1978,Weinberg1978}, is especially attractive here, since the axion is also a candidate for dark matter~\citep{Preskill1983,Abbott1983,Dine1983}.

-At present, we have shown that axions born in the core of the Sun, and photons of axion origin (in the solar corona with a temperature of one million degrees) yield a tight constraint on the axion-photon coupling constant $g_{a\gamma} \sim 4.4\cdot 10^{-11}~GeV^{-1}$ and mass $m_a \sim 3.2 \cdot 10^{-2}~eV$ (see Fig.~\ref{fig-axion-constraints}a; also Fig.1 in~\cite{RusovDarkUniverse2021}).
-Most importantly, hadronic axions produced in the solar core are controlled by anticorrelated 11-year variations in the density of asymmetric dark matter (ADM) gravitationally trapped in the solar interior (via vertical density waves from the black hole disk to the solar neighborhood), with the hard part of the solar photon spectrum being of axion origin, which is defined as the product of the fraction of axions in the solar core and the fraction of the sunspot area.
+At present, we have shown that axions born in the core of the Sun, and photons of axion origin (in the million-degree solar corona) yield a tight constraint on the axion-photon coupling constant $g_{a\gamma} \sim 4.4\cdot 10^{-11}~GeV^{-1}$ and mass $m_a \sim 3.2 \cdot 10^{-2}~eV$ (see Fig.~\ref{fig-axion-constraints}a; also Fig.1 in~\cite{RusovDarkUniverse2021}).
+Most importantly, hadronic axions produced in the solar core are controlled by anticorrelated 11-year variations in the density of asymmetric dark matter (ADM) gravitationally trapped in the solar interior (via vertical density waves from the black hole disk to the solar neighborhood), with the hard part of the solar photon spectrum being of axion origin, which is defined as the product of the axions fraction in the solar core and the fraction of the sunspot area.
 The latter is the result of solar luminosity variations (see Eqs.~(27)-(28) in~\cite{RusovDarkUniverse2021}).
 This means that solar luminosity variations and other solar cycles are the result of 11-year variations in ADM density, which are anticorrelated with the density of hadronic axions in the solar core.